 This small dog has a thick, pure white double coat.
 The fur around the muzzle, ears and front of the legs is shorter than the rest of the body.
 Around the Japanese Spitz’s neck is a ruff of long fur.
 The dog’s long tail is covered with long hair, curls over and lies on the dog’s back.

 The Japanese Spitz is loyal, courageous and affectionate.
-He craves personalised attention and is friendly with a playful spirit.
+He craves personalized attention and is friendly with a playful spirit.
 He is most content when around his owners no matter the activity, even cuddling on the couch.

 This small dog breed is not naturally aggressive.
 Instead, he is gentle and gets along well with children.
 He enjoys playing and is protective of them.